matrinox/generics/README.md

   - [x] Responds to generics (another form of duck type, though modules are preferable)
   - [ ] Array generics (e.g. list of strings)
   - [ ] Hash generics (e.g. keys are numbers and values are list of strings)
-  - [x] Either/enums (e.g. list of strings or integers of anything that responds to :x).
+  - [ ] Either/enums (e.g. list of strings or integers of anything that responds to :x).
 This would require either adopting a library or creating one ourselves as a separate gem
 - [x] Generics in functions/closures
+  - [Generates docs]
 - [ ] Generics in methods
+  - [Generates docs]
 - [ ] Generics in classes
+  - [Generates docs]

 Examples of some of the above todos: